TRURO Cornwall TR3 6LQ

 It doesn’t feel like a real family holiday if the whole family can’t be there.
 Unfortunately, when you jet off abroad or cruise around the world, a crucial member of the family usually has to be left behind; your dog.

-When enjoying a staycation in Cornwall, however, this is far from the case, as a family-friendly holiday in Cornwall means that everyone can be included, even your pup!
+When enjoying a staycation in Cornwall, however, this is far from the case, as a dog-friendly holiday in Cornwall means that everyone can be included, even your pup!
 Here we take a look at some of our top recommendations for truly dog-friendly attractions that the whole family can enjoy.

 Heartlands celebrates Cornish mining heritage and is part of the Cornwall and West Devon Mining Landscape World Heritage Site.
 As well as exploring some of the old mining landscape and buildings, Heartlands is also home to delightful diaspora gardens, adventure playgrounds and art exhibits.